Surgically “Unopenable” Fallopian Tubes Autumn’s Story

 I hadn’t told my doctor about attending CPT before because I was afraid he would try to change my mind.
 When I went to the appointment, I explained to him my treatment.
 He looked at me like I was totally crazy.
 He said to me “You have completely blocked fallopian tubes; they couldn’t even be opened in surgery.
 There is no way that treatment could have worked.”
 Even though I had gotten back almost 75% of the treatment cost from my insurance, the doctor still insisted, “Whatever they did, it was overpriced.”
 Naturally, he didn’t think there was a need for an HSG, but he reluctantly agreed to do one, even though he felt very strongly that there would be no change.
 I left his office very upset and feeling like a fool.
 All I kept thinking was, “If it sounds too good to be true, it probably is.”

-The day of the test, I had never been so scared in all my life.
+On the day of the test, I had never been so scared in all my life.
 After my consultation, I refused to tell my mother when I was having my HSG.
 “There is no sense in both of us worrying,” I thought.
 But the morning of the test I called her because I was very upset and when she asked what was wrong, all I could say was, “It’s today.”
 My partner and I went to my appointment and the doctor came in and said, “Well let’s see if they did any good down in Florida.”
 I could tell he thought it was a total waste of time.
 As soon as he was done, I sat up and asked, “Well?”
 “I’m shocked,” he stammered.
 “It’s amazing.”
 “You mean my tubes are clear?”
 I asked.
 “Yes!
 You can start trying to conceive next month.”
 My partner looked him in the eyes and said, “Go ahead, say it…” He replied, “I was wrong, I admit it.
 I was wrong.
 It’s a miracle.”
-I cannot tell you the joy I felt — and for the first time in my entire journey I was crying tears of joy.
+I cannot tell you the joy I felt — and for the first time in my entire journey, I was crying tears of joy.
 I went to get my clothes on and my partner pulled out the tweety bird shoe I always held on to when I was upset.
 It meant so much to me and we were both very happy.

 When I got to the car I called my mom and when she answered she said, “Hey.”
 She didn’t sound good because she thought I would be calling with bad news.
 I said, “IT WORKED!!”
-“WHAT?” she asked with excitement.
+“What?” she asked with excitement.
 “IT WORKED, IT WORKED, IT WORKED!!!”
 I screamed.

 She then started crying and telling everyone at her work.
 It was the best day of my life!
 I have not started trying to get pregnant yet because “life” keeps happening.
 The doctor immediately took blood work and discovered that I had thyroid problems.
 It took several months to get the medications leveled and then I hurt my back and was off work for four months.
 I am now back to work and will hopefully be able to start trying in the next few months.
 I had such a wonderful experience with CPT.
 I cannot even begin to thank them enough.
 They are truly changing people’s lives and words cannot express what I feel for them.
 Their therapy gave me hope and that’s something I have not had in a long time.